Cuebong/Cluster-RTSP/README.md

 roscore
 ```

-Run the example using rosrun (make sure you have sourced the setup.bash file using `source ~/catkin_ws/devel/setup.bash`).
+Run the example using rosrun.
 From a new terminal:

 ```
+source ~/catkin_ws/devel/setup.bash
 rosrun cluster_rtsp run_clusterRTSP
 ```